OpsTrail/Kubernetes-Essentials/Section 3/Commands.md

 ```
 curl <svc ip>
 ```
-- You can also run curl command within the cluster
+- You can also run the curl command within the cluster
 ```
 curl <svc IP>
 ```